rockettheme/docs/Docs/joomla/extensions/rokbridge/INDEX.md

 >> NOTE: The RokBridge installer will create the bridge directory.
 The bridge cannot be installed into a pre-existing directory.

 ### Step Three - phpBB3 Installation
-By default the phpBB3 path is set to `distribution`, but you can change this to any location you want for you phpBB3 installation.
+By default the phpBB3 path is set to `distribution`, but you can change this to any location you want for your phpBB3 installation.
 If you have phpBB3 previously installed (NOTE: must be under the Joomla directory), you can change the **phpBB3 Path** field to this directory name and click the save button.
 For example, if you have phpBB3 installed in "phpbb3_forum" directory, change the path to this and click the save button to save your configuration changes.
 If the path is a valid phpBB3 install, this will be recognized and shown in the **RokBridge Status** section below.

-If you do not have phpBB3 installed yet, download the latest version from [phpBB.com][phpbb] and extract into a directory of your choosing under your Joomla install.
+If you do not have phpBB3 installed yet, download the latest version from [phpBB.com][phpbb] and extract it into a directory of your choosing under your Joomla install.
 For example install the phpBB3 forum into `<Joomla Directory>/phpbb3`.
 Then point your browser to this directory and follow the installation instructions to fully install phpBB3.
 If you have any questions regarding the installation of phpBB3, please consult the [phpBB.com][phpbb] website.
 After you have successfully installed phpBB3, you can enter the directory you used into the **phpBB3 Path** field of the RokBridge Configuration.

 ### Step Four - phpBB3 Authentication Plugin
 The next process is to install the **phpBB3 Authentictation Plugin**.
 Simply click on the "**Install**" link next to that item in the status area, and the authentication plugin will be copied to your phpBB3 install in the appropriate location.
 If you do not see an "**Install**" option in the action column you need to ensure that both the phpBB3 Bridge and the phpBB3 Forum are properly installed.
 The installation of the plugin now also auto-sets the phpBB3 authentication method in the phpBB3 configuration.